arvidn/libtorrent/docs/features.rst

 is encrypted, the buffer is decrypted in-place.
 The buffer is then moved into the disk cache without being copied.
-Once all the blocks for a piece have been received, or the cache needs to be flushed, all the blocks are passed directly to ``writev()`` to flush them in a single syscall.
+Once all the blocks for a piece have been received, or the cache needs to be flushed, all the blocks are passed directly to ``writev()`` to flush them in a single system call.
 This means a single copy into user space memory, and a single copy back into kernel memory, as illustrated by this figure:

 .. image:: write_disk_buffers.png